Terrier Oriole: Technical details

 The Terrier motor is 18 in in diameter and 155 in long, and it normally uses two "spin motors", both to reduce dispersion and to serve as drag plates.
 It uses four equally spaced fins which are 4.8 ft2 and canted in such a way as to provide two revolutions per second at Terrier burnout.
 The weight of the Terrier booster system is 2207 lbs.

-The Oriole motor is 22 in in diameter and 155 in long.
+The Oriole stage is 22 in in diameter and 155 in long.
+It is powered by GEM-22 Graphite-Epoxy Motor.
 There is a 14 in interstage adapter between the Terrier and Oriole systems, which allows for drag separation following Terrier burnout.
 The Oriole stage uses four fins in a cruciform configuration, which are canted in order to provide a spin rate of four revolutions per second upon Oriole burnout.

 Standard hardware includes a nose cone and capacitive discharge ignition system.
 Separation systems are available for use in order to separate the payload from the motor during ascent.
 An ogive nose cone is also available to users, when required.

 Terrier-Oriole is used to test ballistic missile defense systems, under the name Aegis Readiness Assessment Vehicle-B (ARAV-B).
 It is much cheaper than other ballistic missile targets.